Glynn Turman: Early life

 Turman was born in New York City.
 According to a DNA analysis, Turman shares maternal ancestry with the Edo people of Nigeria.
-Turman studied at High School of Performing Arts located in the Manhattan section of New York City, graduating in 1965.
+Turman studied at High School of Performing Arts located in the Manhattan borough of New York City, graduating in 1965.

 Career

 Turman had his first prominent acting role at the age of 12 as Travis Younger in the original Broadway production of Lorraine Hansberry's classic play, A Raisin in the Sun, opposite Sidney Poitier, Ruby Dee, Claudia McNeil, Ivan Dixon, Louis Gossett Jr., Lonne Elder III, John Fiedler and Diana Sands.
 After graduating high school, he apprenticed in regional and repertory companies throughout the US, including Tyrone Guthrie's Repertory Theatre, in which he performed in late 1960s productions of Good Boys, Harper's Ferry, The Visit, and The House of Atreus.
 He made his Los Angeles stage debut in William Hanley’s Slow Dance on the Killing Ground.
 A 1974 performance in The Wine Sellers earned him a Los Angeles Critics Award nomination and a Dramalogue Award.
 The play was also produced on Broadway as What The Wine Sellers Buy.

 Turman won his first NAACP Image Award for his work in the play Eyes of the American.
 He received his second NAACP Image award for directing Deadwood Dick at the Inner City Cultural Center in Los Angeles.

 On television, he has directed episodes of The Parent 'Hood, Hangin' with Mr. Cooper, A Different World, and The Wayans Bros.

 Turman began his film career in the 1970s with blaxploitation flicks including Five on the Black Hand Side (1973), Thomasine & Bushrod (1974) and Together Brothers (1974), then progressed to roles in Cooley High (1975), plus The River Niger (1976), J. D.'s Revenge (1976) and A Hero Ain't Nothin' but a Sandwich (1978).
 TV movies included Carter's Army, the prestigious Centennial, Attica, and Minstrel Man, for which he won his third NAACP Image Award.

 Turman appeared in TV movies Race to Freedom: The Underground Railroad in 1994, Buffalo Soldiers, and Freedom Song.
 More notable films include Penitentiary II (1982), Gremlins (1984), Deep Cover (1992), How Stella Got Her Groove Back (1998), Men of Honor (2000), Sahara (2005), Kings of the Evening (2007), Burlesque (2010) and Super 8 (2011).
 In 2004, he joined the HBO series The Wire portraying the recurring role of Mayor Clarence Royce, becoming a full-time regular in 2006.
 His portrayal of Mayor Royce earned him an NAACP Image Award nomination for Outstanding Supporting Actor in a Drama Series in 2007.